Sirguilber/Sirguilber/README.md

 # 💫 About Me:
-🌱I'm starting to use Git and Github
+🌱I'm starting to use Git and Github.
-🌏Life is like a GitHub repo, nothing changes until you *commit*
+🌏Life is like a GitHub repo, nothing changes until you *commit*.

 # 💻 Tech Stack: